ahmed-elhdad/ahmed-elhdad/README.md

 - 📚 Learning advanced React, TypeScript & Node patterns
 - 🔑 Implementing **JWT authentication** in backend projects
 - 🤖 Practicing **Prompt Engineering** for AI-powered apps
+- Learn python 🐍 for AI  and build websites with Django
 ---

 ## 📬 Where to Find Me